wellimbharath/bharathsh36.github.io/_posts/2021-07-22-my-thoughts-on-jekyll.markdown

 [Jekyll Installation.](https://jekyllrb.com/docs/)

 This entire site is on top of jekyll, and this is a theme from [kross-jekyll](https://github.com/themefisher/kross-jekyll).
-Took only few ups to go up and running.
+Took only few hours to go up and running.